LedgerHQ/ragger/README.md

         else:
             instructions = <something else>
         navigator.navigate_and_compare(TESTS_ROOT_DIR, test_name, instructions)
-    rapdu: RAPDU = client.last_async_response
+    rapdu: RAPDU = backend.last_async_response
     assert rapdu.status == 0x9000
     assert verify(rapdu.data)
 ```

-The `client` fixture used to discuss with the instantiated backend is documented
+The `backend` fixture used to discuss with the instantiated backend is documented
 [here](src/ragger/backend/interface.py).

 The `navigator` fixture used to navigate with the instantiated backend is documented